Department of Mathematics

 MATH 4337H.
 Undergraduate Research in Topology and Artificial Neural Networks.

-The course will introduce the mathematics behind Artificial Neural Networks (ANN) with an eye towards applying topology to study ANN’s.
-Topics include general machine learning concepts, feedforward neural networks, the gradient descent algorithm, the universal approximation theorem, convolutional neural networks, topology, and VC dimension.
-Students will customize a basic artificial neural network written in Python through hands-on projects.
+This course introduces the mathematical foundations of Artificial Neural Networks (ANN) with particular attention to topological methods for their analysis.
+Topics include core machine learning concepts, feedforward neural networks, gradient descent, the universal approximation theorem, convolutional neural networks, basic topology, and VC dimension.
+Students engage in guided undergraduate research and hands‑on projects involving the customization and analysis of artificial neural networks implemented in Python.
+Emphasis is placed on mathematical reasoning, interpretation of scholarly literature, and the formulation of research‑driven questions related to neural network design and performance.
 Prerequisite: MATH 2471 with a grade of "C" or better.

 Grade Mode: Standard Letter